EtherealEngine/etherealengine-docs/docs/2_devops_deployment/1_minikube.md

 different services, it will only run the parts needed for that service.
 This may take up to 15 minutes, though later builds should take less time as things are cached.

+## Update Helm Values File

+This will use a Helm config file titled 'local.values.yaml' to configure the deployment.
+There is a [template](./packages/ops/configs/local.minikube.template.values.yaml) for this file in packages/ops/configs

+If you are using local file server as explained couple of steps earlier then, update 'local.values.yaml' variable `api.fileServer.hostUploadFolder` with value e.g. '/hosthome/<OS_USER_NAME>/<ENGINE_FOLDER>/packages/server/upload'.
+The folder must be in home folder and make sure to use /hosthome/ instead of home in path.
+Its mandatory to point to `/packages/server/upload` folder of your engine folder.

 ## Deploy Ethereal Engine Helm chart
-Run the following command: `helm install -f </path/to/local.values.yaml> --set api.extraEnv.FORCE_DB_REFRESH=true local xrengine/xrengine`.
+Run the following command: `helm install -f </path/to/local.values.yaml> -f ./packages/ops/configs/db-refresh-true.values.yaml local xrengine/xrengine`.
-This will use a Helm config file titled 'local.values.yaml' to configure the deployment.
-There is a [template](../packages/ops/configs/local.template.values.yaml) for this file in packages/ops/configs

 After a minute or so, running `kubectl get pods` should show one or more instanceservers, one or more api servers, and one client server in the Running state.
 Setting `FORCE_DB_REFRESH=true` made the api servers (re)initialize the database.
-Since you don't want that to happen every time a new api pod starts, run `helm upgrade --reuse-values --set api.extraEnv.FORCE_DB_REFRESH=false local xrengine/xrengine`.
+Since you don't want that to happen every time a new api pod starts, run `helm upgrade --reuse-values -f ./packages/ops/configs/db-refresh-false.values.yaml local xrengine/xrengine`.
 The API pods will restart and will now not attempt to reinit the database on boot.

 ## Accept invalid certs